Lucmeister55/BDA-project/README.md

  4. **Eng_Dut** (Translated Egnlish speeches from the European Parliament)

 - **Parameter tuning:** Manually adjusted but the default values were often fine.
-- **Note:** Part of the research on this dataset is to see whether these groups can be differentiated.
+- **Note:** Part of the research on this dataset is to see whether these groups can be differentiated so accuracy score do not make sense in this context.

 ## Clustering Methods